willGraham01/TrawidoksLegacy/appendix/appendix-character-summary.md

 (Human) The current owner of the Trawidok racecourse, and attached boarding house.
 He runs the racecourse as a business, hosting events for the social elite.

+## Hierim Lempicki

+(Human) Trawidok's self-designated chronicler of history.
+The closest thing Trawidok has to an ealdorman.

+## Malon Daxidor

+(Half-elf) Innkeeper at the Horsewhistle, whose elven lineage comes from some of the first settlers that founded Trawidok.
+His role as innkeeper has mostly made him a keeper of the peace, and keen to stay neutral in light of the recent divisions in Trawidok's population.

 ## Ginter Dijkstra

 (Human) The late elder of the village, and a stickler for the traditional way of life in Trawidok.